Censorship at ARCO fair

 ARCO’s organization decided to remove Santiago Sierra’s piece to “avoid controversy”.

-The ARCO art fair in Madrid started this edition in a quite controversial way: by dropping an exhibit by artist and activist Santiago Sierra.
-His work has always been considered political and this piece was called “PRESOS POLÍTICOS Y LA ESPAÑA CONTEMPORÁNEA” (Political Prisoners and Contemporary Spain).
+The ARCO art fair in Madrid started its 2018 edition in a quite controversial way: by dropping an exhibit by artist and activist Santiago Sierra, a piece called “PRESOS POLÍTICOS Y LA ESPAÑA CONTEMPORÁNEA” (Political Prisoners and Contemporary Spain).
 The artwork consists of about twenty black-and-white pixelled pictures of Oriol Junqueras, Jordi Cuixart and Jordi Sánchez, amongst others.
-With this work, the artist wanted to underline that Spain has political prisoners and to bring the “independence process” into art.
+With this work, the artist wanted to underline that Spain does indeed hold political prisoners and to bring the “independence process” into art.

-It was IFEMA’s president (“IFEMA” is the “International Madrid Fair”) who asked for this piece to be removed, and both the art gallery and ARCO agreed.
-In its 37 editions, ARCO had never censored any artist.
+It was IFEMA’s president (“IFEMA” is the Trade Fair Institution of Madrid) who asked for this piece to be removed, and both the art gallery and ARCO agreed.
+In its 37 editions, ARCO (which is a public consortium whose shareholders are the Madrid Regional Government, Madrid City Council, the Chamber of Commerce and Industry and the Fundación Obra Social y Monte Piedad de Madrid) had never censored any artist.

 IFEMA issued a statement saying that Sierra’s work, which was hitting the headlines, “hampers the visibility of the other art on show”.
 Sierra described the withdrawal of his piece as “censorship”; “All this seriously harms both, the Fair and Spain’s image.
 And it’s also a lack of respect for the gallery”.
 He also said that: “If Spain is not a dictatorship, it’s quite similar to one”.

-The Catalan independence process, since 1 October, has been setting Spain’s political agenda, and the expression “political prisoners” is not allowed in many of the media and any view of the facts that does not coincide with the one imposed by the Spanish government is queried.
+The Catalan independence process, since 1 October, has been setting Spain’s political agenda, and the expression “political prisoners” is not allowed in many of the media.
+Further than this, any view of the facts that does not coincide with the view imposed by the Spanish government is queried.
 Santiago Sierra’s piece was withdrawn to avoid it being exhibited and to hide what is happening in Spain: more than twenty people (artists, politicians and activists), mostly left-wing, have been summonsed by judges merely because they have shared their opinion or defended their ideas.

-Since this case of censorship took place, a Catalan businessman purchased the work to exhibit it in different places so that it would be seen by the maximum number of people.
-The piece has been exhibited in Madrid, València, Lleida and Barcelona thus far
+Since this case of censorship took place, a Catalan businessman purchased the work to exhibit it in different places, so that it would be seen by the maximum number of people.
+The piece has been exhibited in Madrid, València, Lleida, Barcelona and Berlin thus far.

-In this case there has been an infringement of an artist’s right of freedom of expression, a fundamental right enshrined in Article 19 of the Universal Declaration of Human Rights and also recognised by the most of democratic systems.
-In the Spanish Constitution it appears in Article 20:
+In this case there has been an infringement of an artist’s right of freedom of expression, a fundamental right enshrined in article 19 of the International Covenant of Civil and Political Rights (ICCPR), which was ratified by Spain in 1977.
+This right is also recognised by the European Convention of Human Rights (article 10.1) which states: